NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

 # Telemetry Frontend/Backend Comms Protocol

 - The server listens on port 42069.
-- A connection is established when the client sends `HELO`.
+- A connection is established when the client sends `HEWWO!`.

 The server must accept the following commands:
 - `LIST_SENSORS_BY_SUBTEAM`